MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

-# Conqueror recipe (CQS Basics): solving cross-cutting concerns with middlewares (e.g. validation or logging)
+# Conqueror recipe (CQS Basics): solving cross-cutting concerns with middlewares (e.g. validation or retrying on failure)

 This recipe shows how simple it is to solve cross-cutting concerns like validation or logging for your commands and queries with **Conqueror.CQS**.